Back

 Auto compensation

-It is usual for some disruption to your service when on the day of port.
+It is usual for there to be some disruption to your service on the day of port.
 BT will work to complete your port on the port date.
-There are occasions where you will lose service for a few hours as the number is transferred to BT.
-If there is a delay to your port, beyond your port date to BT, you may be eligible for compensation.
+There are occasions when you will lose service for a few hours as the number is transferred to BT.
+If there is a delay to your port beyond your BT port date, you may be eligible for compensation.
 If there is a delay to your port to BT and you are eligible, you will receive compensation automatically.
 This will show as a credit on your next bill.

 Thanks for your feedback